sybrew/the-seo-framework/readme.txt

 = 3.2.3 =

 This minor update fixes some old, [leftover bugs](https://theseoframework.com/?p=3105).
+We've also removed the sitemap pinging options for Yandex, as they no longer allow this.

 = 3.2.2 =